WoefulDerelict/PKGBUILDs/README.md

   The Arch wiki article on creating packages (https://wiki.archlinux.org/index.php/creating_packages) and the PKGBUILD manual page (https://www.archlinux.org/pacman/PKGBUILD.5.html) should be used as primary references and will answer most questions.

 ### Table of Contents
-* **binutils**: Package description for 2.26-3 from the Core repo rolled forward to a more recent commit in the 2.26 branch which includes a patch for ar. ar rejects archives with a zero-size file in the binary version of 2.26-3 distributed to the mirrors (https://sourceware.org/bugzilla/show_bug.cgi?id=19775).
-Patched ar is necessary when building the herloom-cvs package.
 * **cadence-git**: Customized recipe for building cadence from the master branch at github.
 Optional dependencies are clearer and package versioning is more conducive to detecting updates than the AUR package which abuses the epoch variable.
 * **carla-git**: Reworked PKGBUILD from the AUR that more accurately represents the software's dependencies.
 * **ethereum**: